 Life is slower here on Don Det and there are no extreme activities.
-Enjoy the riverside life from your hammock, visit the nearby Little Eden pool to meet other travelers or grab a Lao Beer at one of the many restaurants and bars.
+Enjoy the riverside life from your hammock, visit the nearby Little Eden pool to meet other travelers, or grab a Lao Beer at one of the many restaurants and bars.
 A sunset cruise along the river is the perfect way to end this trip.

 Hire a bike to go to the popular Liphi falls to experience the powerful water which runs down the Mekong River.
 You can even set out to find the Irrawaddy Dolphins.
 Though I have heard mixed reports on the likeliness of actually seeing them.
 Supposedly there was only a handful left around Don Det when I was there during April 2019 and our guide said one of them even died during our visit.

-Either way, Don Det is the ideal place to relax and to simply enjoy the slower pace of Laos.
+Either way, Don Det is the ideal place to relax and simply enjoy the slower pace of Laos.
 It is a town/village/island perfectly set up for tourism, though with none of the stress or crowds that it would regularly entail.

-Where To Stay In Don Det
+Where To Stay In Don Det On Our Laos Itinerary

 There is no better option for accommodation in Don Det than in one of the many riverside guesthouses.
 They might be a bit more simple in terms of amenities.
-Though, all you really need here is a bed, fan and a good hammock where you can appreciate the views from.
+Though, all you really need here is a bed, fan, and a good hammock where you can appreciate the views from.

 For those looking to make a splash, literally, Little Eden Hotel is your best bet.
-With an onsite pool to cool off in, modern rooms and close to the ferry pier it is fair to say they offer the nicest accommodation on the island.
+With an onsite pool to cool off in, modern rooms, and close to the ferry pier it is fair to say they offer the nicest accommodation on the island.
 Though, of course, it comes with a price tag.
 Their rooms start at $65.00 per night for a double air-con room.

 How To Travel To Don Det From Pakse

-Don Det and Pakse are actually relatively close together so no need to worry about anymore horribly long bus journeys.
+Don Det and Pakse are actually relatively close together so no need to worry about any more horribly long bus journeys.
 The total travel time, including a transfer on a ferry, then another boat to the island will take between 3- 4 hours.
 The best option to travel is by using a minivan.

 You can buy tickets from travel agencies, guesthouses, and even restaurants in Pakse.
-If you would like to book in advance you can check out 12.Go Asia who has a couple of options.
+If you would like to book in advance you can check out 12.Go Asia for a couple of options.
 The ticket price should be around $7.00 / 60000LAK and if you book online it will be a bit more.

 You will need to also check whether the boat from Nakasang to Don Det is included in the price or not, as if not this will cost $2.00 / 15000LAK extra.